 Some menopause home tests are FDA-approved, but most are not.
 Overall, the FDA doesn’t review what it considers to be wellness tests, so there’s no guarantee that your results are accurate.

 Keep in mind that these tests aren’t designed for diagnosis.
 Instead, they may provide information that can help you make informed decisions about your health.
-It’s always best to talk with a medical professional to get an accurate diagnosis and advice.
+It’s always best to talk with a medical professional for an accurate diagnosis and advice.

 Can you self-diagnose perimenopause?

-No, you cannot conclusively self-diagnose perimenopause.
+No, you can’t conclusively self-diagnose perimenopause.
 At-home test kits measure certain hormones, and these levels may suggest you are in menopause or perimenopause.
-However, the results are qualitative, meaning they
+However, the qualitative results mean they

 What age does perimenopause usually start?

 Perimenopause typically begins in the mid to late 40s.
-If you menstruate, you’ll likely experience menopause between ages 40 and 58, according to NAMS.
+If you menstruate, you may experience menopause between ages 40 and 58, according to NAMS.
 But some people go through early menopause before this time.
-Usually, the transitional phase of perimenopause begins around 4 to 8 years before this.
+Usually, the transitional phase of perimenopause begins around 4–8 years before this.

 The menstrual cycle becomes variable during perimenopause.
 And eventually, it stops completely.
 You’ve transitioned through menopause following 12 months with no menstrual periods.